 - you can moderate selection and level of sweeteners (brown sugar. honey, maple syrup…)

-- by adding nuts -you incorporate protein and omega-3 fatty acids into your breakfast/snack.
+- by adding nuts -you incorporate a protein and omega-3 fatty acids into your breakfast/snack.
 You can select any nuts as per your choice – cashew, almonds, hazelnuts, peanuts, pistachios, walnuts.
-See the comparison table with nut’s nutritional values here .
+See the comparison table with nut’s nutritional values here.
 You can add additional protein by adding protein powders.

 - select fruits and add them to your bars – dates (I describe later why I suggest keeping those), dry cranberries, apricots, raisins, raspberries, blueberries, cherries, you name it.
-By adding fruits you get a healthy dose of potassium, fiber, vitamin E, C, B-12
+By adding fruits you get a healthy dose of potassium, fibre, vitamin E, C, B-12

 - add some whole grains that are high in fibre and good for your digestive system.
 A comparison of 9 various seeds is here

 - homemade bars are easy and quick to make, last long enough, usually eaten much before their date of expiration.

 Feel free to select any fruits, seeds and grains as per the availability and liking.
 I love them the most with this tasty chicory coffee.
 There are however two ingredients which I do not recommend you to change:

 Calendula made her way in the cosmetic industry for her healing and anti-inflammatory properties.
 This flower is edible and is very effective in the treatment of eczema, acne or psoriasis and has antiseptic and astringent qualities.
 Calendula known also as Marigold makes our energy bar unique in its colour and taste.
 You can enhance with these orange petals every dish from scrambled eggs to salads, tortillas or salsa.
-Please find more info on Calendula’s medicinal benefits here .
+Please find more info on Calendula’s medicinal benefits here.
 Calendula is easy to grow.. or buy

 Dates are not only high in protein and full of vitamins, but they are also full of natural sugars – fructose, glucose and therefore can give the bars desired sweet taste without additional sweeteners.
 But most importantly their stickiness is imperative in making granola bars hold together.
 Therefore for the above reasons, I don’t recommend replacing this ingredient with other alternatives.
 More about their health benefits here

 Energy bar in a bottle